bogdy9912/Banks-managment/README.md

-# An algorith that storege information about the clients of a bank
+# An algorith that storege information about the clients of differents banks, and also calculate their interest rate and keeps an history of their transactions.
+It represents a system of managment.
+It's practically an online group of banks